Tuesday, 30 December 2008

 Kumain Ka Na Ba?

+Is it so hard to just say 'opo'?
 I just do not understand why people say it or, worse, flaunt it.
 Can somebody help me?
 I am this close to calling them 'airheads'.

 Celebrity Bedtime Stories: Lucy Torres

-The pretty l
+The pretty lady said:

 "Ang galing 'no!
 Kahit naka-sarong sila, mukha pa rin silang lalaki!"
 (Wow, even with sarongs on, they still look like men!)